CLImATE ACtioN in loCKdown

 £ Savings: A family of 4 will save between £2,000 - £7,000 per year by swapping holidays abroad for the shores of the UK.

 Banks, and in particular the City Of London, are hugely culpable for the climate emergency.
-Even since the Paris Agreement was signed, global banks have pumped $150 billion into fossil fuel companies.
+Even since the signing of the Paris Agreement in 2015, global banks have pumped $150 billion into fossil fuel companies.
 Additionally, they invest in companies who are destroying our ecosystems, driving the world’s 6th mass extinction, and causing the death of our oceans via acidification and pollution.